-The directors have prepared detailed forecasts of the Society's profitability, capital, funding and liquidity positions that take account of the Society's current position and principal risks as set out in the Directors' report above.
+The directors have prepared detailed forecasts of the Society's profitability, capital, funding and liquidity positions that take account of the Society's current position and principal risks as set out in the Directors' report on page 29.
 Forecasts have also been prepared to assess the impact on the Society's business and its profitability, capital, funding and liquidity positions of operating under stressed but plausible conditions.
-The stressed conditions include a prolonged severe economic downturn, involving a slowdown in the housing market, reducing mortgage market volumes and reducing house prices, movements in interest rates, and a rise in unemployment increasing arrears and possession levels.
+The stressed conditions include a prolonged severe economic downturn, involving a slowdown in the housing market, reducing mortgage market volumes and reducing house prices, a rise in unemployment increasing arrears and possession levels, and both rises and falls in interest rates.
 The detailed assumptions adopted in this scenario combine those used by the Bank of England, to test the capital adequacy of systemic firms within the UK banking system, with additional firm-specific and market-wide stresses impacting the Society's income and expenditure.